Skip to product information

 Katie Ackerly

-Katie Ackerly is an Associate at David Baker Architects, a top multi-housing design firm based in San Francisco.
+Katie Ackerly is a Principal at David Baker Architects, a top multi-housing design firm based in San Francisco.
 Katie is DBA’s Sustainability Lead, and acts as the firm’s resource and advocate for building-performance tools and best practices.

 Dylan Lamar